Git-EDO/frontend-project-44/README.md

 ## Description

 - *A collection of 5 math games that you can play in the terminal*
-- *You must answer 3 questions correctly in each game to win.*
+- *You must answer 3 questions correctly in each game to win*
 - *Incorrect answer ends the game*

 ## How to start the project